gomorpheus/morpheus-docs/library/automation/tasks.rst

 Execute Options
 ```````````````

+- **Continue on Error:** When marked, Workflows containing this Task will continue and will remain in a successful state if this Task fails
 - **Retryable:** When marked, this Task can be configured to be retried in the event of failure
 - **Retry Count:** The maximum number of times the Task will be retried when there is a failure
 - **Retry Delay:** The length of time (in seconds) |morpheus| will wait to retry the Task